 P143 Orphan Hope Program

 A foreign exchange trip for orphan children.
 A Mission Trip in your own home.
-A life changing 5 – 10 week summer and 4 – 5 week winter event where you welcome an orphaned child into your family’s home.
+A life changing 5 - 10 week summer and 4 - 5 week winter event where you welcome an orphaned child into your family's home.
 Some of these children have never had, or were too little to remember a normal family life.
 You can help change that!
 You show them what a loving family is all about, to be loved and cared for without conditions.
-You help them learn english, introduce them to our culture, immerse them into an atmosphere of happiness.
+You help them learn English, introduce them to our culture, immerse them into an atmosphere of happiness.
 You might be surprised at whose life is changed the most at the end of the 4 to 10 weeks.

 Project 143 Orphan HOPE Winter Programs run between mid December and mid January